-In my last post on steps I have taken to be productive when working from home, I mentioned a pen-&-paper-based system that I have been using for the past many months to manage my work.
-In this post, I will walk you through that, with the hope that it will make your work life a little easier!
+In my last post on steps I have taken to be productive when working from home, I mentioned a pen-and-paper-based system that I have been using for the past many months to manage my work.
+In this post, I will walk you through that, hoping it will make your work life a little easier!

 But Wait!
 Why Don’t You Just Use An App For Task Management?

-I totally get it if you have this question screaming in your head right now!
-Well, I actually did.
-I tried many apps and online tools – Google Tasks, Asana, Todoist etc. But there were a couple of strong reasons why they didn’t work for me:
+I get it if you have this question screaming in your head right now!
+Well, I did.
+I tried many apps and online tools – Google Tasks, Asana, Todoist, etc. But there were a couple of strong reasons why they didn’t work for me:

 - while it is convenient to have an app for adding tasks as you almost always have your phone on you, that’s what I wanted to avoid.
 We already spend so much time on our phones, I didn’t want to add yet another reason to take out my phone